H-1B Cap Exempt Visas: How They Work and Who Qualifies

 The distinction lies in when and how employers can file and whether positions must go through the annual lottery.
 The comparison below highlights the key procedural and practical differences between these two categories.

-Some professionals hold mixed employment, for example, working part-time for a university (cap-exempt) and part-time for a private company (cap-subject).
-Each petition must independently meet its category’s requirements.
+Some professionals hold mixed employment, for example, working part-time for a university and part-time for a private company (cap-subject).
+Each petition must independently meet its category's requirements.

 Once you know your filing path, processing time becomes the next consideration.

-Cap‑exempt petitions follow the same USCIS review process as other nonimmigrant workers but without the lottery delay.
+Petitions follow the same USCIS review process as other nonimmigrant workers but without the lottery delay.

 Delays can occur if USCIS issues a Request for Evidence (RFE), often related to proving employer affiliation or specialty occupation criteria.